cebem1nt/sillyfetch/README.md

 Sillyfetch is a python neofetch clone/alternative call it however you want, with huge customizability.

+## Installation
+- Just run setup.sh if you want it to create a small script in /usr/bin
+- Or simply run it with `python sillyfetch.py`

 By the way, it has no dependencies which is weird for a python project :)

 ## Important